GemmaButcher-dev/ms2/TESTING.md

 ## Other Testing Methods

-It is best to combine manual and automated testing.
-Automated tests will not test user experience and tests will only ever be as good as the questions we ask it to perform.

 ### Manual Testing

 Behaviour driven Development (BDD) is where a project or product is tested to the user stories and by the user.
 This has also been done in responsiveness and compatability testing section above.